Scattering Problem in Bose-Einstein Condensates with Magnetic Domain Wall: Conclusion

 This work has established a comprehensive theoretical framework for understanding quantum scattering phenomena induced by magnetic domain walls in spin-1/2 BECs.
 Through systematic numerical investigation of varying twist angles $\Theta$, we have uncovered fundamental principles governing matter-wave transport in these geometrically tunable systems.

 Our analysis reveals a sharp scattering threshold at the Zeeman energy $E = \hbar\Omega_0$, which cleanly separates regimes of pure phonon transport from multi-channel scattering involving both collective and single-particle excitations.
-A particularly striking finding is the competition between kinetic and Zeeman energies for large twist angles ($\Theta \gtrsim 3.7\pi$), where the effective spin rotation in the laboratory frame reduces to values much smaller than the imposed $\Theta$.
-This geometric frustration generates strain fields that fundamentally reshape scattering properties, producing comb-like density modulations and pronounced Fano-like resonances below threshold.
+A particularly striking finding is the critical twist angles ($\Theta_c \simeq 2.7\pi$), where the effective spin rotation in the laboratory frame reduces to values much smaller than the imposed $\Theta$.
+This geometric frustration generates strain fields that fundamentally reshape scattering properties, producing comb-like density modulations and pronounced Fano-like resonances below threshold $\hbar\Omega_0$.
+Above the Zeeman energy, the transition between phonon and particle are suppressed in the comb-like structure.

-The symmetry of boundary spin orientations emerges as a crucial control parameter.
-Systems with identical spin orientations on both sides of the domain wall exhibit enhanced transparency and strongly suppressed inter-channel transitions above threshold.
+The symmetry of boundary spin orientations emerges as a crucial control parameter for $\Theta<\Theta_c$.
+Systems with identical spin orientations on both sides of the domain wall exhibit enhanced transparency and strongly suppressed inter-channel transitions above the threshold $\hbar\Omega_0$.
 In contrast, configurations with opposite boundary orientations facilitate significant mode conversion between phonon and particle channels.
 This symmetry dependence makes the twist angle $\Theta$ a powerful and continuous parameter for engineering scattering pathways.

 Methodologically, we have developed a unified transfer-matrix approach within the BdG framework that consistently treats all scattering channels while maintaining exact current conservation.
 This formalism, combined with high-precision ground-state determination, provides a robust computational tool for studying quantum transport in spatially inhomogeneous condensates.
 The phenomena predicted here are experimentally accessible in current ultracold-atom platforms using $^{87}\mathrm{Rb}$ or $^{23}\mathrm{Na}$ condensates with synthetic spin-orbit coupling.